INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Keep focus - Prevent the plugin from stealing keyboard input.
 NOTE: This won't always work.
 In particular bridged plugins always steal keyboard focus if focussed.

 - DPI aware when bridged - Must be used with 'Wrapper Processing > Make bridged'.
 VST plugins with native rescaling will then use the Operating System display scaling.
 See Rescaling VST plugins for more details.
+NOTE: For Windows, deselect this option if VST plugins don't display correctly when using the FL64 (scaled).exe version.

 - Notify about parameter changes - Normally this is on so FL Studio is notified precisely what plugin controls you have been touching, and the police can be alerted.
 This data is also used for Last tweaked parameter linking and the undo history (when 'General Settings > Undo knob tweaks' is selected).
 As some badly behaved plugins continuously send parameter change messages to FL Studio this will reset the 'Last tweaked parameter' value and make it impossible select and link some target of your choice.